- Our services

 The ASC does not collect forensic evidence (evidence that can be used by the police for investigative purposes).

-Forensic evidence collection is carried out by the Horizons Sexual Assault Referral Centre.
+Forensic evidence collection is carried out by the Horizon Sexual Assault Referral Centre.
 Please see our page on rape and sexual assault for further information.

 How to book an appointment at the ASC